 |Science section||No Science section||Knowledge in Science is not tested

 Science section tests the critical thinking skills

 Colleges will accept either the SAT or the ACT or both.
 So which one should you take?

 It’s all about the numbers.
 Some students end up scoring substantially higher on the SAT; others do better on the ACT.
-In lieu of a crystal ball, we have got The Princeton Review StartUp Test – a tool designed to help you determine which test is a better fit with your abilities.
+The best way is to take a full-length test for both the SAT and the ACT to help you determine which test is a better fit with your abilities.

 ACT questions are often easier to understand on first read.
 On the SAT, you may need to spend time figuring out what you’re being asked before you can start solving the problem.

 After the 2016 changes, the SAT Writing and Language Test has become more like the ACT English Test.
 However, the ACT remains more straightforward on the whole.
 The questions on SAT Reading are often more abstract than those on ACT Reading.